 In a way, there is a very tenuous personal link between the six-time world champion and myself – we are both originally from the town of Stevenage in Hertfordshire.
 That’s it by the way – we have no other connection, but that small detail is one reason why I’ve paid a lot of attention to Hamilton’s career over the years, and why I call myself a Hamilton fan.
 I’ve been prepared to defend him on F1 forums I visit, when I’ve felt it necessary.

-At the time of writing this, Lewis Hamilton has not only got six F1 titles to his name, he has 84 wins (second only to Michael Schumacher’s record of 91) 88 pole positions (the current record), 47 fastest laps (second to Schumacher’s pretty incredible 77) and is the only Briton to have won back-to-back titles.
+At the time of writing this, Lewis Hamilton has not only got seven F1 titles to his name (equalling Michael Schumacher’s record), he has 94 wins (the all-time highest number of victories) 97 pole positions (the current record), 53 fastest laps (second to Schumacher’s pretty incredible 77) and is the only Briton to have won back-to-back titles.
 His record speaks for itself, yet, as with all the top F1 racers, there are always doubters.
-‘He’s had the best car, he’s had no real challenge’, being a typcal charge.
+‘He’s had the best car, he’s had no real challenge’, being a typical charge.

 But, to this F1 fan, such claims could be levelled at nearly every F1 champion.
 No one has won the world title in a poor or average car – every champion has done so with machinery that was competitive, and Hamilton has had his share of ferocious challenge.
 After all, his very first team-mate was the then-reigning champion Fernando Alonso, and along the way Hamilton has been paired with Jensen Button (who is criminally underrated) and the eventual 2016 champion Nico Rosberg.
 Hamilton has battled with Alonso, Sebastian Vettel, Kimi Raikkonen, Felipe Massa and Mark Webber, at points when all those drivers were competitive in their own right, and with cars of similar quality.
 He’s not shirked from those challenges and has kept himself hungry and determined for more success.